awsdocs/aws-chatbot-admin-guide/doc_source/getting-started.md

    After you click **Attach policy**, the role's **Permissions** page opens and shows the change in the **Permissions** list\.

 **Note**
+For more information about the customer managed policies and AWS managed policies described in this section, see [IAM Policies for AWS Chatbot](chatbot-iam-policies.md)\.
 For more information about editing IAM policies, see [Editing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-edit.html)\.
 Exercise caution at all times when editing policies, and don't overwrite existing customer managed policies unless necessary\.